 For CMOS image sensors business, we continue to provide CMOS image sensors for web camera and notebook.
 Our industry-first 2-in-1 CMOS image sensor that supports RGB mode for video conferencing and ultralow power AI mode for facial recognition has penetrated the laptop market for the most stylish super slim bezel designs.
-Given the rapidly expanding AI adoption across the board, we have ultralow power Always-On CMOS image sensor that targets always-on AI applications.
-We are increasingly receiving feedback and design adoptions from customers globally for various markets, such as car recorders, surveillance, smart electric meters, drones, smart home/office, medical and many other appliances.
+Given the rapid expansion of AI adoption across various industries, we have developed a range of ultralow-power Always-On CMOS image sensors specifically tailored for AI applications that require continuous sensing or monitoring, while maintaining minimal power consumption.
+We are receiving increasing feedback and seeing design adoptions from customers worldwide for a variety of markets, including surveillance, smart electric/water meters, drones, smart home/office solutions, medical devices, and various other appliances.